PengtaoJiang/L2G/README.md

 cd L2G/
 ./train_l2g_sal_coco.sh
 ```
+We provide the pretrained classification models on PASCAL VOC and MS COCO, respectively.
+%
-After the training process, you will need the following command to generate pseudo label and check their quality:
+After the training process, you will need the following command to generate pseudo labels
+and check their qualities:
 ```
 ./test_l2g.sh
 ```